What Is Company Incorporation?

-So what exactly is company incorporation?
-It’s a technical-sounding term — but its meaning is quite simple.
-Company incorporation is the process by which a new (or existing) business registers as a limited company.
+Company incorporation is when a new (or existing) business registers as a limited company.

 A limited company is a helpful structure for entrepreneurs since it’s entirely separate from you.
 Your risk is — as the name suggests — limited.
 Any debt, losses, or legal claims associated with your company are not your responsibility.
 The company is a distinct legal entity.
 A ’person’ in its own right.

 Many people in the UK, by comparison, are sole traders.
-This means the company and the owners are one and the same.
+This means the company and the owners are the same.
 A limited company clearly demarcates the person and their business.

 This is a great benefit — but it’s more admin.
 Like anything in life, it’s a trade-off.
 But one that’s worth making if you’re serious about growing your business long-term.